 Because of this statistic, you can imagine that it is one of the best high school football helmets too because high school students are observant of their professional heroes.
 In the end, they want to wear the same thing, too.

 One other perk to having a Schutt Air XP Pro VTD II is that a lot of the padding can be taken out of the helmet and washed with other laundry.

 Light LS1: Best Overall

 You may not be familiar with the Light LS1 in other football helmet reviews, but Light Helmets bought out SG last year.
-The company’s goal, in 2021, is to be best youth football helmet to prevent concussions in the market.
+The company’s goal is to be best youth football helmet to prevent concussions in the market.

 Furthermore, they want to upgrade their already promising helmets like the Light LS1 Pro and LS1.
 The Light promise is that their helmet is the lightest in the entire world.
 From the inception of the company, in 1979, the technology for helmets started with Indy race car drivers.
 Currently, the helmets’ creation uses NASA technology for protection sake.

 Heavy helmets can now be a thing of the past when using the Light LS1 series.
 Can you imagine what that could do for you in the 4th quarter?
 With the company expanding to football, the company resides in California, one of the football capitals of America.